 With illustrations and direct quotes from Martin Luther himself, this fascinating account will help you understand the real person behind the Reformation.
 You'll also learn about the world in which Luther lived, and how he changed that world--and ours--forever.

-Copies of the book are available at church.
+Copies of the book are available at church and online.

 Overview of Martin Luther's Life - Thursday, January 19th @ 6:30pm